 Pompey sit at the top of the First Division tonight.
 Two goals in the last six minutes of their match at Old Trafford saw them grab both points, and favourable results elsewhere mean they now look down on all others for the first time this season

 In a match of disappointing quality, United 'keeper Crompton saved at the feet of Peter Harris, and Rowley missed a good chance for Matt Busby's side, but otherwise there were few incidents to thrill the big crowd.

 The game exploded into life in the 84th minute.
 Ike Clarke flicked-on Jack Froggatt's cross and Duggie Reid was on hand to drill the ball home and give Pompey the lead.

 United hit back fiercely, but Peter Harris settled the issue with a minute to go.
 Jimmy Scoular won a vital tackle and his cross found Jack Froggatt's head.
 The outside left made no mistake from 12 yards.

 So now Pompey's season is in their own hands.
 They face another huge fixture next week - Liverpool at Fratton Park - and then a visit to Arsenal.
 Aston Villa will be the visitors on the last day of the season.

 Portsmouth Reserves 0, Norwich City Reserves 2

-Sunday 16: Pompey’s win at Old Trafford yesterday took them to the top of the First Division for the first time this season, but there is a tight finish ahead.
-This is how the table looks today.
+Sunday 16: Pompey’s win at Old Trafford yesterday took them to the top of the First Division for the first time this season, but there is a tight finish ahead - from Sunday's papers.

 ← Back to April 1-9 / → Forward to April 17-30